'My volunteering experience was extremely fulfilling. A great experience. Both myself and the students gained a lot from this.'

-We are currently looking for businesses to host workplace visits for both primary and secondary students.
+We are currently looking for businesses to host workplace visits for both primary and secondary pupils between September and June.

-If you'd like to host a Workplace Visit or find out more information about this particular activity, please contact Lucy Hardman.
+If you'd like to host a Workplace Visit or find out more information about this particular activity, please contact Lola Wilson.

 We're looking for inspirational speakers to motivate the future workforce.
 Whether you're a Director or an apprentice, if you've got an interesting story, or just want to share your knowledge, we want to hear from you.